Event playbook Pre-event conversion surface

 When Pro matters most

-The moment you want to name the winners and losers instead of just describing the event.
+The moment you want to identify likely beneficiaries and pressure points instead of just describing the event.

-That is where CommodityNode stops being a read and starts becoming a decision workflow.
-Use Pro when the OPEC setup is strong enough that stock-level translation and scenario confidence actually matter.
+That is where CommodityNode stops being a read and starts becoming a research workflow.
+Use Pro when the OPEC setup is strong enough that company-level translation and scenario confidence actually matter.

 See Pro workflow Run the crude scenario